PostHog/posthog.com/contents/tutorials/survey.md

 ### Dismiss and hide survey

-The last thing you might want to do is let users  dismiss the survey and prevent it from being shown repeatedly.
-The PostHog survey app handles this with `localStorage` storing a value that is `seenSurvey_ + survey.id`, so we will use that as well.
+The last thing you might want to do is enable users to dismiss the survey and prevent it from being shown repeatedly.
+The PostHog survey app handles this with `localStorage` storing a value that is `'seenSurvey_' + survey.id`, so we will use that as well.

 First, create a function to close the survey which sets the value in `localStorage` and the state of the survey to `null`.